-The following export dialogue appears in which you can define the format for export.
+The following export dialog appears in which you can define the format for export. $\label{eq:continuous} % \begin{center} \b$

-Figure 16/8: Settings for exporting a parts list
+Picture 17/8: Settings for exporting a parts list

-Column Header

-If this option is selected, the column headings of the parts list are displayed in the first line.
+Column Header If this option is selected, the column headings of the parts list are displayed in the first line.
+Quotation Marks If this option is selected, all values of the parts list are displayed in quotation marks. $ \\$ Delimiter You can define here which separators are to be used to separate the individual columns.
+Character Code Defines the character coding for the text file created.

-Ouotation Marks

-If this option is selected, all values of the parts list are displayed in quotation marks.

-Delimiter

-You can define here which separators are to be used to separate the individual columns.

-Character Code

-Defines the character coding for the text file created.
 Change this value if umlauts and special characters are not exported correctly.

-After confirming the export dialogue, you can define the location and file name of the text file to be created.
+Column Selection Here you select the columns of the report that you want to export.
+After confirming the export dialog, you can define the location and file name of the text file to be created.
 Then, the parts list is exported.

-16.2.6 Sending it to the Festo Online Shop
+17.2.6 Sending it to the Festo Online Shop